An Older Adult's Home Medicine Cabinet — What It Should Include

 Medical accessories

-- Thermometer — electronic, simple to use.
+- Thermometer — electronic and easy to use.

-How to avoid dosing mistakes
+How to avoid dosage mistakes

 Drug interactions — the invisible danger